docsmith-darshan/tom_theme/pages/mydoc/mydoc_Download_ownCloud.md

 ---

-To install ownCloud binaries, you have to download the archive of the latest ownCloud version.
+To install ownCloud binaries, you've to download the archive of the latest ownCloud version.
 You can download either the .tar.bz2 or .zip archive that fits your needs.

 **Procedure**